 different viewpoint or current position–that part is not only inevitable, not just desirable

-but also a great advantage.
+but also can be of great advantage.
 YET there is one truth, and generally only one best

-course of action, and we should strive to arrive at these.
-We should all
+course of action.
+Shouldn't we strive to arrive at these?
+Shouldn't we

 understand that lacking of unity in belief, purpose and values ALWAYS

-On a different facet, orthodox Christianity is so called merely
+On a different foot, orthodox Christianity is so called MERELY

 because it is traditional and in a majority, and orthodoxy has sometimes